wp-plugins/goldstar/readme.txt

 * Category filtering fix

 = 1.3 =
-* Update plugin's css to run compatible with most of themes
+* Update plugin's css to run compatible with most of themes= 1.3.1 =
+* bug fixes and adds two new js files